MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     You could also use the **Debug** > **Start Debugging** menu command.

-1. Output from the Functions Core tools appears in the VS Code **Terminal** panel.
+1. Output from the Functions Core tools appears in the **Terminal** panel.

     :::image type="content" source="../media/functions-extension/local-test-output.png" alt-text="Partial screenshot of VSCode output terminal panel when debugging locally" lightbox="../media/functions-extension/local-test-output.png":::

-1. To copy the URL of the local function, use the Azure Function extension, right-click the function name, **category**.
+1. To copy the URL of the local function, use the Azure explorer, right-click the function name, **category**, then select **Copy Function Url**.

     :::image type="content" source="../media/functions-extension/visual-studio-code-function-extension-get-function-url.png" alt-text="Partial screenshot of Visual Studio Code, with the Azure Function's button named Copy Function URL highlighted." lightbox="../media/functions-extension/visual-studio-code-function-extension-get-function-url.png":::

-1. In your browser, enter the URL displayed in the terminal, then add `?name=YOUR-NAME` to the end of URL, replacing `YOUR-NAME` with your name:
+1. In your browser, paste the URL, then add `?name=YOUR-NAME` to the end of URL, replacing `YOUR-NAME` with your name:

     :::image type="content" source="../media/functions-extension/local-test-browser.png" alt-text="Screenshot of web browser displaying results of HTTP trigger function parsing URL parameters.":::

     Because the function is running locally, your local API doesn't need the function key to work successfully.

-1. To see the entire HTTP response, use the following cURL command in a new integrated bash terminal:
+1. To see the entire HTTP response, use the following cURL command in the terminal:

     ```bash
     curl http://localhost:7071/api/category?name=john --verbose